 We are very excited that DACA is back, and we want to help you take advantage of it.
-When you are ready to apply, We can help you prepare your DACA application for free.
-Click the button below to get started with our easy-to-use online tool.
+When you are ready to apply, we can help you prepare your DACA application for free.

 Coronavirus Disease 2019, better known as “COVID-19,” has had a big impact on immigration applications, including DACA.
 The U.S. Citizenship and Immigration Service (“USCIS”)—the government agency that processes DACA paperwork—reopened most of their office on June 4, 2020, for the first time since March 18.
 The long closure affected application processing times, so USCIS will probably take longer than usual to process DACA applications because of the COVID pandemic.
 Check out the Informed Immigrant guide to stay up to speed on how COVID-19 is affecting DACA renewals.

 Now that DHS is accepting new DACA applications, we can help you prepare your application.

 You can apply for DACA and a DACA Employment Authorization Document (“EAD” or “work permit”) if you meet the following eligibility rules:

 - You have a high school diploma or GED; or

 - You were honorably discharged from the U.S. military;